Skip to main content

 II.
 System Installation Process

-- As the tutorial is lengthy, please refer to the link below
+• Due to the lengthy tutorial, please refer to the link below

 III.
 Device Startup and Connection